Valkyria Chronicles II: Release

 An extensive amount of special material was produced by the Valkyria Chronicles II staff as bonus items for those players who pre-order the game.
 First is a reel of bonus footage titled "Valkyria Chronicles 1936: Gallian Front Memoirs."
 Narrated by Cordelia gi Randgriz, the video summarizes the events of the first game, as well as happenings in the time gap between the two.
 Similarly, "Gallian Journal 1936" presents background information in the form of a news magazine, with such articles as an interview with the game's antagonist.
 A limited-edition game soundtrack will also be included.
 Those who pre-order will also have information with which to unlock Selvaria Bles as a playable character within the game.

 Further hidden characters were also made available including Welkin and Alicia, Ramal Valt from the anime, and Mintz and Julius from the Valkyria Chronicles: Wish Your Smile manga.
 However, Welkin, Alicia, and Ramal are available as a DVD bonus from Volume 6's release in Japan while Mintz and Julius are available after using a special password.
 It was further announced that Isara, Maximillian, Selvaria and Faldio, also from the first game are hidden characters as well.
 In addition, by either a special password or linking the game with Phantasy Star Portable 2 save data, Emilia Percival can be unlocked as a playable character, though she doesn't wear the same outfit as she does in that game.
 This also unlocks other content (including stickers and missions inspired by the game).
 Unlike its predecessor, the ability to play with Japanese voice-overs was removed in the US and EU releases.

 A playable demo of the game was made available on the Japanese PlayStation Store on November 2, 2009, with an online download of the same demo following on November 5.
 The demo was translated and released in the US PlayStation Store on August 10, 2010.

 Reception

 Valkyria Chronicles II received a positive critical reception.
 The game was given a total score of 35 out of 40 and a "Platinum Award" from a panel of four reviewers in the Japanese Famitsu magazine.
 It was the second best-selling video game in Japan during its release week at 94,000 copies sold.

 IGN praised the game for its replay value in particular and listed it as the seventh best PSP game of all time.
 GameSpot called it 'a worthy sequel' and awarded it three emblems: 'Get More Than Your Money's Worth', 'Great Sequel' and 'Outstanding Gameplay'.
 Destructoid gave it a near-perfect score of 9.5, one of the highest scores on the site, and the second highest-rated PSP game after Persona 3 Portable.
+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Valkyria Chronicles II for "Portable Game of the Year", but ultimately awarded to God of War: Ghost of Sparta.